ynchn/computer_graphics_public/HW2/README.md

 # HW2 Report

+I implemented the model matrix, the perspective projection matrix, and Rodrigues' Rotation formula.

 You can access the bonus feature by running the program from the command line which saves the resulting image.

 To run the bonus part: